 The Senior Executives Association is a nonprofit professional association that promotes ethical and dynamic public service by fostering an outstanding career executive corps, advocates the interests of career federal executives (both active and retired), and provides information and services to SEA members.www.seniorexecs.org

 Matching Process and Timeline

-YGL/SEA/BEE Mentoring Subcommittee makes mentor-protégé matches in early December.
+YGL/SEA Mentoring Subcommittee makes mentor-protégé matches in early May.
 Additional mentor-protégé matches are made on occasion throughout the remainder of year, should a previously assigned mentor-protégé pair dissolve.